 Why do we learn to parallel park?

-The learner needs to learn how to parallel park, as sometimes in reality- it is an exercise that would benefit the driver when parking on a busy road.
-Reversing into a tight spot is actually easier and safer than trying to drive in forwards.
+The learner needs to learn how to parallel park, as sometimes in real life situations, it is an exercise that would benefit the driver when parking on a busy road such as a high-street.
+It is useful when you need to find a car park space.

-Driving in forwards is actually quite tricky.
-It is easier to reverse into a tight spot, and it is safer.
-This exercise, once learnt is the best option.
+Driving in forwards is quite tricky and you have less view of the car in front.
+It is easier to reverse into a tight spot, and it is safer because you have the assistance of your side mirrors and rearview mirror.

 Who has priority?